b3-exmo/b3-exmo.github.io/docs/Critical thinking/Cognitive Bias.md

 - Because this record is good, it is therefore true.
 - Thus, God cannot whisper _anything_ to you other than "it's true."

-If you got a different answer, it wasn't God, or you weren't sincere enough.
-Or maybe both.
+If you got a different answer, it wasn't God, or you weren't sincere enough, or you haven't repented of that one time you saw porn... or maybe some combination of the above possibilities.

 Does your result agree with theory?
 No?
-Something must be wrong with your experiment, then.
+Something must be wrong with you or your experiment, then.
 Do it again.

 ![image](/img/moroni-v-science.png){: .center}